tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/architecture/custom_settings.rst

    environment_during_propagation

 When working with a very specific model or application, it often happens that the model you want to use is not implemented in Tudat.
 If this is the case, we have the option for users to define 'custom' models for various models in both the environment and propagation setup modukes.
 The use of these custom settings requires the user to define their own function for the specific model, as is shown on this page with a number of examples.
-Below, you can find a list of the currently supported custom environment models in Tudat:
+Below, you can find a list of the currently supported custom environment models in Tudat.
+In most cases, the input to the custom function is the current time *only*.
+In case the user wants to define other state/environment dependencies, these can be implemented using a user-defined custom class, as shown below.
+Custom functions that have additional dependencies are noted explicitly below.
+The *ouput* of the custom function will differ per model type (*e.g.* density custom model: float output; state custom model: vector output), and are specified in the API entries that are linked to.

 Custom environment models:

-* Custom aerodynamic coefficients (with suppported dependencies from :class:`~tudatpy.numerical_simulation.environment.AerodynamicCoefficientsIndependentVariables`) :func:`~tudatpy.numerical_simulation.environment_setup.aerodynamic_coefficients.custom`
+* Custom aerodynamic coefficients (with suppported dependencies from :class:`~tudatpy.numerical_simulation.environment.AerodynamicCoefficientsIndependentVariables`) :func:`~tudatpy.numerical_simulation.environment_setup.aerodynamic_coefficients.custom_aerodynamic_force_coefficients` or :func:`~tudatpy.numerical_simulation.environment_setup.aerodynamic_coefficients.custom_aerodynamic_force_and_moment_coefficients` (only force, and force and moment coefficients, respectively)
-* Custom atmosphere model (function of time only) :func:`~tudatpy.numerical_simulation.environment_setup.atmosphere.custom_constant_temperature`
+* Custom atmospheric density model (function of time only) :func:`~tudatpy.numerical_simulation.environment_setup.atmosphere.custom_constant_temperature`
-* Custom atmosphere model (function of position and time) :func:`~tudatpy.numerical_simulation.environment_setup.atmosphere.custom_four_dimensional_constant_temperature`
+* Custom atmospheric density model (function of position and time) :func:`~tudatpy.numerical_simulation.environment_setup.atmosphere.custom_four_dimensional_constant_temperature` *Note:* this custom function has current time, altitude, latitude and longitude as input.
 * Custom wind model: :func:`~tudatpy.numerical_simulation.environment_setup.atmosphere.custom_wind_model`
-* Custom ephemeris: :func:`~tudatpy.numerical_simulation.environment_setup.ephemeris.custom`
+* Custom ephemeris: :func:`~tudatpy.numerical_simulation.environment_setup.ephemeris.custom_ephemeris`

 Custom propagation models:

-* Custom termination setting :func:`~tudatpy.numerical_simulation.propagation_setup.propagator.custom_termination`
 * Custom body orientation :func:`~tudatpy.numerical_simulation.propagation_setup.thrust.custom_thrust_orientation`
 * Custom body direction :func:`~tudatpy.numerical_simulation.propagation_setup.thrust.custom_thrust_direction`
 * Custom thrust magnitude :func:`~tudatpy.numerical_simulation.propagation_setup.thrust.custom_thrust_direction`
-* Custom torque :func:`~tudatpy.numerical_simulation.propagation_setup.torque.custom`
+* Custom torque :func:`~tudatpy.numerical_simulation.propagation_setup.torque.custom_torque`
-* Custom acceleration :func:`~tudatpy.numerical_simulation.propagation_setup.acceleration.custom`
+* Custom acceleration :func:`~tudatpy.numerical_simulation.propagation_setup.acceleration.custom_acceleration`
-* Custom mass rate :func:`~tudatpy.numerical_simulation.propagation_setup.mass_rate.custom`
+* Custom mass rate :func:`~tudatpy.numerical_simulation.propagation_setup.mass_rate.custom_mass_rate`
-* Custom state :func:`~tudatpy.numerical_simulation.propagation_setup.propagation.custom`
+* Custom state :func:`~tudatpy.numerical_simulation.propagation_setup.propagation.custom_state` *Note:* this custom function has current time, and the current custom state, as input
+* Custom termination setting :func:`~tudatpy.numerical_simulation.propagation_setup.propagator.custom_termination`  *Note:* this custom function takes no inputs, if the current time is needed, it can be retrieved from the :attr:`~tudatpy.numerical_simulation.environment.SystemOfBodies.current_time` attribute of the :class:`~tudatpy.numerical_simulation.environment.SystemOfBodies`
+* Custom dependent variable :func:`~tudatpy.numerical_simulation.propagation_setup.dependent_variable.custom_dependent_variable` *Note:* this custom function takes no inputs, if the current time is needed, it can be retrieved from the :attr:`~tudatpy.numerical_simulation.environment.SystemOfBodies.current_time` attribute of the :class:`~tudatpy.numerical_simulation.environment.SystemOfBodies`

 In each case, the user is required to define their own function, with a predefined set of inputs and outputs, which are different for each specific environment model (see API documentation links above).
 We can distinguish (roughly) three different ways in which to provide such custom functions to Tudat: